He/She loves me… he/she loves me not.

 - You actively listen to each other and feel heard.

-This is not just a question of whether your relationship is as healthy as it should be, but also whether you’re with someone who values healthy relationships and is willing to work to ensure you two have one.
+And if it’s lower than that?
+Well, then you have work to do.
+It’s not merely a question of whether your relationship is as healthy as it should be, but also whether you’re with someone who values healthy relationships and is willing to work to ensure you two have one.

-Without a healthy body, mind, and spirit, we don’t become our best.
-Life and relationships (including our relationship with ourselves) take work to grow and thrive.
-So while it’s not cause for alarm if you don’t have at least 5 of these qualities in your relationship, it is cause for concern if you’re both unable and unwilling to work at it.
+Without a healthy body, mind, and spirit, we don’t become our personal best.
+The same goes for our relationships.
+If they’re not healthy, if they’re not growing, you won’t grow and thrive either.
+So, while I’m not here to alarm you, it is cause for concern if you’re both unable and unwilling to work at your relationship.

 Without the effort to grow and thrive, we remain stagnant; unable to ever realize the fullest expression of ourselves.